 The Group does not allocate the income tax expense or extraordinary gain/loss to the reportable segment.
 The reported information of operating segments are consistent with the internal reports provided to the chief operating decision-maker.
-All of the Group's operating segments' accounting policies are no material difference from the ones described in Note 4 "significant accounting policies".
-The Group evaluates segment performance based on the net profit before tax but not including any extraordinary activity and foreign exchange gain/loss.
+All accounting policies of the Group's operating segments' are no material difference from the ones described in Note 4 "significant accounting policies".
+The Group evaluates segment performance based on the net profit before tax excluding any extraordinary activity and foreign exchange gain/loss.
 The Group does not evaluate segment's performance based on its assets and liabilities so that there was no disclosure of assets and liabilities of the operating segment.

+For the years ended December 31, 2021

+Brokerage

+business Others elimination Total

+Segment revenue \$ 2,261,678 327,823 (150,540) 2,438,961

+Segment profit or loss \$ 663,414 (63,513) 599,901

 For the years ended December 31, 2020

 Adjustment

-] Brokerage and and
+Brokerage and

 business Others elimination Total

-Segment Revenue \$ 2,397,473 362 ,078 (333,31 (5) 2,426,236
+Segment revenue \$ 2,397,473 362,078 (333,315) 2,426,236

-Segment profit or loss \$ 714,369 70 ,137 784,506
+Segment profit or loss \$ 714,369 70,137 784,506